 All paragraphs should follow the Essay Checklist and No List guidelines.
-Add to the Essay Checklist 1-9 and Essay No List TP 3, 4.
+Add to the Essay Checklist 1 - 9 and Essay No List TP 3, 4.
 Return the Essay Checklist and No List to the "Checklist" tab after work is checked and edited.

-Add to Essay Checklist #10 Use 3rd person only: he, she, him, her, his, hers, they, them, their, theirs Add to Essay No List #13 No 1st or 2nd person: I, me, my, mine, we, us, our, ours, you, your, yours
+Add to Essay No List #13 No 1st or 2nd person: I, me, my, mine, we, us, our, ours, you, your, yours